drbean/curriculum/correspondence/tone/slides.md

 The following 3 questions are about emphasis and subordination.

+Read the following essay:

-In a three-paragraph essay, some ideas are going to stick in the reader's mind, and other ideas won't make much impression.
-Writers are aware of this and use emphasis and subordination to control what makes an impression and what doesn't leave an impression.
+In a three-paragraph essay, some ideas are remembered by readers, and others aren't.
+Writers are aware of this and use emphasis and subordination to control what makes an impression on the reader and what doesn't.

-Ideas placed in the first paragraph are emphasized.
-They are remembered best.
-Ideas in the last paragraph are also emphasized and remembered well.
+Writers emphasize ideas by placing them in the first paragraph.
+These ideas are remembered best.
+They also emphasize ideas by placing them in the last paragraph.
+These ideas are also remembered well.

 Ideas placed in middle paragraphs don't make much of an impression.
 They are subordinated or in the background, by being placed in middle paragraphs.